 These ideas drive the default configuration of exports and imports.
 (You can also customize the exports, as described in a later chapter.)

-Architecture and Operation
+Architecture

-This big-picture overview provides context for understanding both configuration and operation of the integration package.
+This big-picture overview provides context for understanding both configuration and operation of the integration between ServiceNow and FlexNet Manager Suite.